-The Thirteenth Amendment is arguably one the most important to be made to the United States Constitution and made an impact on the history of the United States.
-It would become a change to the landscape of America and secured a more appropriate application of human and equal rights to its citizens.
+The Thirteenth Amendment is arguably one of the most important Amendments to the United States Constitution and the impact it had on the history of the United States.
+It would become a change in the landscape of America and secured a more appropriate application of human and equal rights to its citizens.

 The 13th Amendment is the provision that officially called for the abolishing of slavery and the prohibition of such practice, including involuntary servitude.
 Involuntary servitude would only be acceptable as a form of punishment for a crime.
 The 13th Amendment was adopted on December 6th, 1865, but was introduced for approval earlier the same year.

 The Thirteenth Amendment is divided into two sections and was the first of what are now referred to as the Reconstruction Amendments.
 The Thirteenth Amendment is as follows: